 5,896,399 gazillion magazine articles, short stories, three books, some plays and a rock musical later, Norman Schreiber writes about music, travel, media, photography, small business and pop culture, and is the editor of Travelersusanotebook.com.\

 Magazine writing credits include American Management Review, Amtrak Express, Camera Arts, Family Circle, Folio, Kiplinger's Personal Finance, Ladies Home Journal, Photo District News, Popular Photography, Pulse, Smithsonian, Success, Travel & Leisure, Wall Street Computer Review and Writer's Digest.

-Editing credits include Strobe, Magazine Retailer, Events USA, and Travelersusanotebook.com.
+Editing credits include Strobe, Magazine Retailer, Events USA, Travelersusanotebook.com and Vegetariangazette.com.

 Norman also has contributed to books: Mark Green’s Consumer Bible (Workman Publishing); The Complete Guide to Writing Nonfiction (Writer's Digest Books) and Digital Deli by The Lunch Group & Guests (Workman Publishing)